 By Dan & Jill O'Brien

-Just after the fourth of July Chris White Eagle came into my office and shut the door.
+Just after the fourth of July, Chris White Eagle came into my office and shut the door.
 He had worked for us, on and off, for six years.
 Recently, he’d been off – way off.
 The year before he had gotten mixed up with things that led him down a dangerous path.
-Chris is one of the best butcher’s/meat cutters we have ever had: a big Lakota man with a butcher’s build and a knack for setting a blistering pace in the cutting room.
+Chris is one of the best butchers/meat cutters we've ever had: a big Lakota man with a butcher’s build and a knack for setting a blistering pace in the cutting room.
 The last time we were in my office alone he was lean and mean.
 He had gone through a year of deteriorating attendance, mental lapses, and broken promises.
 When he was last in my office, he claimed he needed and wanted the job.
 He wanted to borrow money, and pledged to come into work the next Monday.
 But when Monday came, he didn’t show.
 His two hundred and thirty pounds had dwindled to perhaps one eighty; his eyes were sunken into a face that had once been round and jolly.
 I thought that meeting might be the last time I ever saw him.

 Chris let his wife and kids down, he fought in bars, and to be honest, I was a little afraid to be in my office alone with him.
 That was the year before.
 When he shut the door behind him in July I was not frightened.
 He had made amends to his wife and children, put the weight back on, and worked his way back into our employ.
 He hadn’t missed a day’s work for a month.
 After the door was closed he turned to me with the smile that I had almost forgotten.
 It was easy to see that he was nervous and I flashed back to the times he’d lied to me repeatedly.
 Though I could not keep skepticism out of my brain, I knew that this day was different.
 He stood up straight and tall.
 “I’m dancing in two weeks,” he said.